middas33/discord-nuker/README.md

-# discord-nuker
+## Discord python nuker

+#WARNING
-WARN: This repository is only for educational purposes
+This repository is only for educational purposes.
+Please do not broke other people servers